tsirinatsiva/projectile/README.md

 # projectile
-this project concern the simulation of a bullet and target, base on cinematics on high school
+This project is about simulation Bullet and Target, inspired from cinematic physics lesson.
+The python version is a newest based from a previous VBA version on 2020